API Reference

 }

 The getActive() method returns active experiments for the current visit and page.
 An experiment is active if its variation code has executed in the current session context.
-To retrieve experiments activated on other URLs during the visit, use getActivatedInVisit().
+To retrieve experiments that you activated on other URLs during the visit, use getActivatedInVisit().

 Return value